VHCosta/pokemon-availability-client/README.md

 # Pokémon Availability - Client
-A front-end client of a two part app for checking Pokémon availability given a selection of games.
+A frontend client of a two part app for checking Pokémon availability given a selection of games.

-Written in ReactJS.
-Code partially generated using DeepSeek-R1 and Cline extension with Claude 3.5-Sonnet on VSCode.
+This project is written in ReactJS.
+Parts of the code were generated using [DeepSeek-R1](https://chat.deepseek.com/) and the [Cline](https://cline.bot/) extension with [Claude 3.5-Sonnet](https://claude.ai/) in Visual Studio Code (VSCode).

+### Server
 You may find the Server repo [here](https://github.com/VHCosta/pokemon-availability-server).

 ## Known issues